Photo gallery

 Katsura Tree, Candyfloss Tree

-Its pretty foliage emerges a bronze/purple in the spring before hardening to a light green for the growing season.
-They then turn vivid yellow and pink for the autumn and at this point they can smell of burnt sugar, hence its ‘Candyfloss’ tag.
+Its pretty foliage emerges a bronze/purple in spring before hardening to a light green for the growing season.
+They then turn vivid yellow and pink for the autumn, and at this point, they can smell of burnt sugar, hence their ‘Candyfloss’ tag.

 New leaves can frost in the spring if caught late, but they come back again.